Tammy Gillis

-Tammy Gillis is a Canadian actress who works on television and film projects across the country.
+Tammy Gillis (born October 25, 1978) is a Canadian actress who works on television and film projects across the country.

 Early life and education

-Gillis was born in 1971 in Dauphin, Manitoba.
+Gillis was born in Dauphin, Manitoba.
 She studied pre-law at the University of Manitoba.

 Career

 Tammy Gillis grew up in rural Manitoba and got her start on the stage in her hometown playing Grandpa in her first school play.
-While attending University, she was discovered by a modelling agency.
+While attending university, she was discovered by a modelling agency.
 Shortly after signing with them, she booked a series of commercials for Greenkids starring Lyle Lovett and landed her first film role in the award-winning short film The Heart of the World directed by cult film director, Guy Maddin.